-You should create a healthy diet based on the recommended foods while staying away from the kinds of foods you need to avoid.
+You should create a healthy diet based on the best foods for leaky gut while staying away from the kinds of foods you need to avoid with leaky gut.
 Start by creating a healthy menu with the sole purpose of improving your digestive health.
 Your diet should focus on incorporating the kinds of food that support the growth of healthy gut bacteria while getting rid of foods that are notorious for triggering uncomfortable digestive symptoms.

 A healthy gut diet should be rich in vegetables, fruits, and lean protein, as they are a great source of healthy gut bacteria.
 It is also essential to ensure that your diet is always gluten-free while adjusting or making modifications to accommodate particular food allergies, special dietary needs, and other underlying conditions.
 Some of the changes you make to your diet may only be temporary, aimed at addressing increased nutritional needs, for example, during pregnancy or allowing your body to heal after a surgery or illness.

 However, if you need to make drastic long-term changes to your diet, it is important to first speak with your doctor or nutritionist.
 Doing this will help ensure that your diet does not end up depriving your body of certain essential nutrients it needs.
 Your leaky gut diet can be very nutritious and satisfying as long as it is not too restrictive.
 If you end up cutting out entire food groups from your diet, you may find your body deficient in essential nutrients as well as motivation.

 In addition to your healthy diet, you should have the right combination of medication and supplements.
 Various anti-inflammatory drugs, antibiotics, and supplements like probiotics, calcium, vitamin D, and iron may help with leaky gut.